 See other awards and recognition for our heart care.

 First, we check if you are a good fit for a heart transplant.
 Our team of experts guides you through each step of the way to make sure you get the best treatment.

-Find out about the process of a heart transplant at UVA.
+Find out what happens before you get a heart transplant at UVA Health.